QuokkaPix

 4

-Inspect alpha edges and small text after conversion.
+Inspect alpha edges and text after export.

 Limits to check